-We have found 6 sole trader bank accounts
+We have found 6 sole trader business bank accounts

 Initial application fee of £55 then £12.50 per month

 Free Banking Duration

 Capalona's service contains affiliate links to third party providers and products.
 We may receive a commission on any sales of products or services made through these links, at no extra cost to you.
 All information is subject to change without notice.

 Whether you are a small start-up looking to open a new business bank account, or a large established SME looking to switch, we have a range of online bank accounts that cater for all types of businesses.